Sir Thomas More (play): Content

 This play is not a biography; it is a drama that deals with certain events in More's life.
-Other significant facts are not described: There is no mention of his literary career, his book Utopia, or the dispute between Henry VIII and the Pope in Rome.
-Also the life of More is at times expanded beyond what actually occurred and beyond the sources that were used, in order to suit the drama.
-What the play is about has been debated, but the issues revolve around obedience to the crown and rule of law, particularly when a populace becomes stirred up in an anti-alien fervor.
-Even More must obey; when he does not he loses his life.
+Other significant facts are not described: there is no mention of his literary career, his book Utopia, or the dispute between Henry VIII and Pope Clement VII.
+The life of Sir Thomas More is at times dramatized, with certain events altered or expanded beyond historical sources for theatrical purposes.
+The play centers on themes of obedience to the crown, the rule of law, and the populace’s xenophobic anger.
+More is faced with King Henry VIII’s demand to recognize the monarch as the supreme head of the newly established Anglican Church.
+When he refuses to sign the required oath, he is tried for high treason and ultimately executed, becoming a martyr to his principles.

 There are three primary actions in the drama: First is the uprising of 1517 known as Ill May Day and More's quelling of the rioters.
 Second is the portrayal of More's private life, his family and friendships, demonstrating his generosity, kindness, and wit.
-Third is his service as Privy Councillor and Lord Chamberlain, and the principled stand he took in opposition to the king, which leads to More's execution.
+Third is his service as Privy Councillor and Lord Chancellor, and the principled stand he took in opposition to the king, which leads to More's execution.

 The particular articles More refuses to sign are never described, so the play avoids the specific conflict that occurred between the Catholic Church and the breakaway English church, allowing the story to focus on the issue of freedom of an individual conscience from worldly authority.
 This explains why Munday, who fought against the Catholic Church, would be an author of a play that vindicates More, a Catholic martyr.
 Munday's abiding interest, as demonstrated in his other plays, was in speaking out against attacks on an individual's freedom, attacks that came from both church and state.

 Considered in terms of theatrical performance, it is seen as effective and dramatic in the scenes dealing with the rioting, it is warm and human when dealing with More's private life, and it is sympathetic and admiring as More sticks to his principles in the conclusion of the play.
-It is considered to be the best of the dramatic biographies that were written in Elizabethan times.
-Even with these qualities it would not have attracted as much interest if it were not for the association this play has with Shakespeare.
+Charles Forker and Joseph Candido consider the work to be the best of the dramatic biographies of the era.
+Even with these qualities it would not have attracted as much later interest if it were not for the association this play has with Shakespeare.